JHale716/ShieldsUpNZ/3. STL Files/ShieldsUpBeta/README.md

-# ShieldsUp Source design files
+# ShieldsUp Repository

-#### for the ShieldsUp project

-The raw files for the face shields, DXF files for the laser cutter.
+#### Beta Files

+## If you're here it's because you are doing testing.
+### Do not use these files for production yet, they may give you unexpected results.

 # Shields UP, Stay Safe!